Decipher/textimage/README.txt

     );

     Variables:
     - $style_name - the image style name.
-Optional - if not set then
+If set to NULL, then
       $effects_outline is expected.
     - $effects_outline - a subset of an array of image style effects.
 Given a $style['effects'] array, corresponds to the array of 'name' and 'data' keys of each element.
 You can use the helper function TextimageStyles::getStyleEffectsOutline($style_name) to get this array based on a style name.
-Optional - if not set then $style is expected.
+If set to NULL then $style is expected.
     - $text - an array of text strings, with unresolved tokens; each string of the array will be consumed by a textimage_text effect in the sequence specified within the image style.
-    - $extension - the file format of the resulting image (png/gif/jpg/jpeg).
+    - $extension - (optional) the file format of the resulting image (png/gif/jpg/jpeg).
+Defaults to 'png'.
-    - $caching - if set to TRUE, the image will be cached for future accesses;
-      otherwise, the image will be stored in textimage_store and deleted on cron run.
+    - $caching - (optional) if set to TRUE, the image will be cached for future access; otherwise, the image will be stored in textimage_store/uncached and deleted on cron run.
+Defaults to TRUE.
-    - $node - a node entity.
+    - $node - (optional) a node entity.
 It is used for resolving the tokens in the text effects.
-    - $source_image_file - a file entity.
+    - $source_image_file - (optional) a file entity.
 It is used for resolving the tokens in the text effects.
     - $target_uri - (optional) specifies the URI where the textimage file should be stored.
 Allows to bypass the automatic URI generation performed by Textimage.
 NOTE: It disables caching, as, given an URI, there is no